STIW3054-A201/Assignments_and_Project/GroupProject.md

    * Count the percentage of the submitted isssues for each student.
 The percentage is based on the number of the given issues.
    * Display the name, number of the submitted issues and the percentage of the submitted issues.
    * Display all the unsubmitted issues' title.
+   * List of the assignments' title and the number of students who have submitted the assignments
+   * Count the number of submitted assignments for each student.
+   * Count the percentage of the submitted assignments for each student.
+The percentage is based on the number of the given assignments.

 ## Example of input (from telegram bots):